InHabit: Leveraging Image Foundation Models for Scalable 3D Human Placement: Experiments

 \subsubsection{User Study.}

-We conduct a perceptual user study comparing interactive 3D interaction synthesis from GenZI, Text-POSA, and our method.
-In each question, participants are asked to choose the single best result based on three criteria: (i) realism of human--scene interaction (plausible contact/support without floating or severe intersections), (ii) physical feasibility (stable, collision-consistent placement), and (iii) pose naturalness (anatomically plausible posture).
+We conducted a perceptual user study, where 41 participants were shown triplets of generations made with \ours{}, GenZI and POSA++ at corresponding scene locations, in random order, as interactive 3D visualizations.
+They were asked to select the single best result, considering the realism of human--scene interaction, physical feasibility and pose naturalness.

-To reduce sampling bias, each participant evaluates 20 randomly selected questions.
-For each question, the three methods are compared at the same scene location for the inserted human, and samples are drawn from a pool of 50 generations per method.